rust-lang/book/src/ch02-00-guessing-game-tutorial.md

    Compiling guessing_game v0.1.0 (file:///projects/guessing_game)
 ```

-You may see different versions (but they will be compatible, thanks to semver!)
+You may see different version numbers (but they will all be compatible with your code, thanks to semver!)
 and the lines may be in a different order.

 Lots of new output!
 Now that we have an external dependency, Cargo fetches the